-FreeCharge recently moved into a bigger office.
-This brought back fond memories of the first Bangalore office set up.
+FreeCharge recently moved into a bigger office; this brought back fond memories of setting up the first Bangalore office.

-Setting up an office might not seem a daunting task, but trust me it is.
-A previous company that I was part of had opted out of setting up its own office and worked out of an incubation center, I always used to wonder why not move into a proper office space?
-Now, after personally going through the hassles of setting up and maintaining an office, I appreciate their decision.
+Setting up an office might not seem a daunting task, but trust me, it is.
+A previous company that I was part of had opted not to set up its own office and worked out of an incubation center.
+I always used to wonder— why not move into a proper office space?
+After personally going through the hassles of setting up and maintaining an office, I appreciate their decision.

-If you are a small company, try to avoid moving into an office space of your own as much as possible, do it only if you should and must.
-There are other options available like co-working spaces, incubation centers, etc. In spite of this, if you want to get into the adventure of setting up an office, read on.
+If you are a small company, try to avoid moving into an office space of your own as much as possible.
+Do it only if you should and must.
+There are other options available, like co-working spaces, incubation centers, etc. Despite this, if you want to get into the adventure of setting up an office, read on.

 The first step of the process is prospecting potential office spaces.
-Office spaces in software parks are expensive and come with long leases, but they are the most organized.
-If you are reading this, most probably you do not fall into the category who can afford office space in a software park.
+Office spaces in tech parks are expensive and come with long leases, but they are the most organized.
+If you are reading this, you probably do not fall into the category of people who can afford office space in a tech park.

 Some of the things to keep in mind while prospecting:

 - Is there enough parking space?
-If there is a shortage of parking in the building and the building is located in a busy place, your employees are going to curse you.
+If there is a shortage of parking in the building and the building is located in a busy locality or road, your employees will curse you.
 You do not want people to be grumpy in the morning before they start their work.
-On the other hand, if the office space is in a residential area, this should not be a problem, usually, you find enough space on the roads to park your vehicle.
+On the other hand, if the office space is in a residential area, this should not be a problem.

 - Does the building have power back up?